 Lake Tribe Brewing – Father and sons Connor, Jesse and Jason Ross named the company after their YMCA Indian Guides tribe name.
 Flagship brews include Red Cloud IPA (bold and 7.4% ABV), and Beckster’s Wh’ell Behaved Wheat which “pairs perfectly with lighter foods” such as sushi, fruits and cheese.
 A recent addition is “Abroad,” a heavy-hitting wheat wine inspired by and brewed with Spanish vino tinto (red wine).

-Ology Brewing – The newest additional to Tallahassee’s brew scene.
-Ology Brewing Company is an experimental brewery focusing on reviving old-world recipes and creating small batch ales.
-Stop in and taste brews such as Sensory Overload IPA, Problem Solver Blonde Ale and the dark and roasty Quantum Stimuli.
+Ology Brewing – The newest addition to Tallahassee’s brew scene.
+Ology Brewing Company is an experimental brewery focusing on reviving old-world recipes and creating small-batch ales.
+In January 2018, Ology launched their Sour Beer Program, focused on bringing mixed culture, barrel-aged American sours to Tallahassee and putting the city at the forefront of the country’s sour beer movement.
+Stop in and taste brews such as Sensory Overload IPA and the dark and roasty Quantum Stimuli.

 Also in the works: